 In the park’s Tucson Mountain District, the number of saguaros has increased by nearly 70 percent since 1990.
 Concerns about declining numbers led the park to institute a saguaro census in 1930, and the decline persisted through the 1960s.
 But if the current trend continues, scientists believe the forest will rebound to historical levels.

-Continuing on Golden Gate Road, we pass two picnic areas built by the Civilian Conservation Corps in the 1930s.
-A short trail just north of the second leads to dozens of petroglyphs at the top of Signal Hill.
+Continuing west on Picture Rocks Road, we leave Saguaro National Park, then turn left onto Sandario Road and re-enter the park.
+Now heading south, we pass unpaved Golden Gate Road, which leads to trailheads and two picnic areas built by the Civilian Conservation Corps in the 1930s.
+A short trail just north of one of these leads to dozens of petroglyphs at the top of Signal Hill.

 We turn left at Gates Pass Road, built in 1883 by saloonkeeper and miner Thomas Gates.
 It gently curves as it ascends to the Gates Pass Overlook.
 The scenic pullout is the park’s most popular destination, particularly at sunset.